Rugby teams ready for Waitangi showdown

 "Whatever happens on the field on Waitangi Day, stays on the field.”

-Both men and women's teams will take to the field in the blockbuster event, but there's more to the night than just rugby.
+Both men and women's teams will take to the field in the annual event, but there's more to the night than just union.

 "It's important to my culture and everyone in this community from New Zealand,” Mr Martin said.